Stars of Everything

 In his art, Dial explores the long genealogy of black creativity that find inspiration in the symbolic energies of junk.
-In fact, refuse and its transformation are the subject of his major work Stars of Everything.
-The central figure in this piece is a bloated and downtrodden American eagle who is dressed in a ratty suit and wears over his shoulders a piece of old carpet and strands of rope, Dial's familiar markers of social oppression.
+Refuse and its transformation is the subject of his major work, Stars of Everything.
+The central figure in this piece is a bloated and downtrodden American eagle dressed in a ratty suit and wears over his shoulders a piece of old carpet and strands of rope, Dial's familiar markers of social oppression.
 Half-buzzard, the character is, in one sense, a surreal portrait of Dial himself.
-Dial sees himself as a scavenger or "pickup bird" who finds creative sustenance in material scraps and construct his art from the detritus of the world.
-Here he presides over a colorful universe fashioned from his used paint cans, cut and splayed to form a field of brilliant starts that satirize celebrity as well as represent a genuine quest for success and its rewards.
+Dial sees himself as a scavenger or "pickup bird" who finds creative sustenance in material scraps and constructs his art from the detritus of the world.
+Here he presides over a colorful universe fashioned from his used paint cans, cut and splayed to form a field of brilliant stars that satirize celebrity as well as represent a genuine quest for success and its rewards.